Learning under Distribution Mismatch and Model Misspecification: Introduction

 Distribution mismatch can manifest itself in different ways: consider a data scientist in a company who is given access to a training dataset and asked to make a recommendation about a decision for the company.
 The training dataset is corrupted and its distribution slightly differs from that of the test data.
 The data scientist might run a learning algorithm $\A$ and utilize its output on the training data to make a recommendation.
 In the first part of this paper, we study the effect of distribution mismatch on the generalization error of algorithm $\A$.
 Next, assume that the company's manager impresses upon the data scientist the importance of the decision for the company and asks about his confidence level about his recommendation.
 To address this question, the data scientist needs to come up with a \emph{mathematical model} for the data and give guarantees based on that model.
 For instance, the data scientist might choose the parametric class of Gaussian distributions, partly based on the training data histograms (many methods to find a family of distributions for data samples are data-driven).
 Since the training data is corrupted, this process could lead to model misspecification.
 In the second part of this paper, we study how model misspecification affects theoretical guarantees of a learning algorithm.

 \textbf{Generalization error under distribution mismatch:} Distribution mismatch is the subject of previous studies in transfer learning or domain adaptation \cite{mohri2019agnostic,mansour2009domain,wang2018theoretical,wu2020information,mansour2020theory}.
+An important goal common to domain adaptation and causal inference is to make accurate predictions when the distributions for the source (or training) domain(s) and target (or test) domain(s) differ \cite{magliacane2018domain}.
+Some interesting works on causal domain adaptation algorithms are discussed in \cite{chen2020domain,akbari2021recursive}.
+Distribution mismatch can be happened between labeled and unlabeled training data and test data in semi-supervised learning \cite{aminian2022information}.
+In \cite{aminian2022information}, they proposed a novel framework for self-training SSL algorithms that encompasses traditional SSL approaches such as the entropy minimization and the Pseudo-labeling approaches.
 In the first part of this paper, we provide information-theoretic bounds on the generalization error under a distribution mismatch.
 Designing algorithms with low generalization error is a key challenge in machine learning.
 It is known that under certain assumptions, the generalization error of a learning algorithm can be bounded from above in terms of the mutual information between the input and output of the algorithm \cite{russo2019much,xu2017information} (see also \cite{bu2020tightening,lopez2018generalization,wang2019information,hellstrom2020generalization,aminian2020jensen,esposito2020robust,issa2019strengthened,esposito2019generalization,jiao2017dependence,asadi2018chaining} for various generalizations and extensions using other measures of dependence).
 These works assume that the test data are drawn from the same distribution as the training data.
 Herein, we provide bounds on the generalization error of the learning algorithm assuming a bound on the KL divergence between the test and training distributions as well as a bound on the mutual information between the input and output of the learning algorithm.
 One of our bounds is based on (to the best of our knowledge) a novel connection between generalization error and the rate-distortion theory.
 When specialized to the case of no-mismatch, this bound strictly improves over the bound in \cite{xu2017information} (see Corollary \ref{cor1} and Figure \ref{fig:screenshot001}).